The Vegan & Vegetarian Guide to Reykjavik

 When traveling, the first questions on any vegetarian’s or vegan’s minds are about food.
 What are the best vegan restaurants Reykjavik has to offer?
 What are the best options for vegan and vegetarian food in Reykjavik?
 Is the selection plentiful or limited?

-Reykjavik has evolved from a quiet capital to a must-visit destination over the last decade, and that growth has spurred its dining options to increase dramatically and deliciously.
+Reykjavik has evolved from a quiet capital to a must-visit destination over the last decade.
+This growth has spurred its dining options to increase dramatically and deliciously, with food and drink tours becoming increasingly popular.

-Options for fine dining have never been better, with an array of restaurants offering fresh, traditional Icelandic ingredients prepared with international fusions.
+Fine dining options have never been better, with the best restaurants in Reykjavik offering fresh, traditional Icelandic ingredients prepared with international fusions.
 The same progress has thankfully been happening for vegan and vegetarian options.
+And with plenty of accommodations in Reykjavik, it’s easy to enjoy the city’s dining scene at your own pace.

 In this guide, we’ll explore the best Reykjavik has to offer for plant-based eating.
 Read on to discover where to go and what to get in our list of the top vegan and vegetarian restaurants, cafes, and grocery stores in Reykjavik.